pavitran/react-webextension-boilerplate/README.md

 > You can change the `build-dev` in `config/paths` file.

+When development, you can change the `popup` and `background` scripts, `webpack` will reload the extension automatically instead of reload it manually.
+Above mechanism is work well on Chrome and Firefox currently.

 ### Production

 Run following command to get your extension to production ready: